 The Panthers’ haven’t signed Nassen yet, and odds are he won’t come over to North America until he has a shot to make the AHL team at the very least.
 How he performs this season may be a deciding factor.

 Update: Somewhat surprisingly, Nassen signed did indeed make the jump to North America and signed with the Medicine Hat Tigers on September 21st.
-Because he’s a 19-year old, he aged out of Lulea’s J18 team but didn’t make the pro squad.

 As a young player with pro experience, it’s a good chance he’ll be right near the top of the Tigers’ defensive core from the start.
 Special teams minutes are also a solid bet.
 He still needs to fill in his frame, but this opportunity will allow him to adjust to the smaller ice surface while playing competitive hockey against players similar to him in age and ability.